ceres-solver/ceres-solver/docs/source/building.rst

    are always visible in the *Advanced View*.
 They can also be set directly via ``-D<VAR>=<VALUE>`` arguments to ``CMake``.

+If you are building on an exotic system, then the standard find package scripts for ``BLAS`` & ``LAPACK`` which ship with ``CMake`` might not work.
+In this case, one option would be to write your own custom versions for your environment and then set ``CMAKE_MODULE_PATH`` to the directory containing these custom scripts when invoking ``CMake`` to build Ceres and they will be used in preference to the default versions.
+However, in order for this to work, your scripts must provide the full set of variables provided by the default scripts.
+Also, if you are building Ceres with ``SuiteSparse``, the versions of ``BLAS`` & ``LAPACK`` used by ``SuiteSparse`` and Ceres should be the same.

 .. _section-using-ceres:

 Using Ceres with CMake